 International Internships Nichols College offers cohort-based and affiliated individual international internships.
-Sport Management and International Business, for example, have encouraged their students to take advantage of this competitiveedge programming.
+Sport Management, Marketing, and International Business students, for example, have taken advantage of this competitive-edge programming.
+Our programs combine courses with part time internships or stand alone as full time internships.
 Minimum GPAs, good standing with Student Affairs, and agreement with the Nichols College health, safety, and loss prevention travel policy are prerequisite for international internship programs.